Currently available for pre-order on their website, the Hyperion Ocean is billed a 600M WR serious dive watch. Let’s see if it’s any good!

 While the Hyperion Ocean undoubtedly draws on more established dive watches for inspiration, it also manages to inject some of its own personality into the design of the Hyperion Ocean.
 For example, I love the pops of blue (presumably because the brand name is Crafter Blue) which adds some nice touches of colour to the otherwise monochromatic dial.
 Yet, it is done tastefully, without undermining the utilitarian feel of the watch.
 In addition, I also like that Crafter Blue has adopted a black date wheel to match the black dial of the watch – its predecessor used a white date wheel, which I felt was aesthetically jarring.

 All in all, I think the Crafter Blue Hyperion Ocean is a very compelling package.
 Its specifications are top-notch: domed sapphire crystal, Sellita SW-200 movement, an awesome Crafter Blue vulcanised pure rubber strap, Swiss BGW9 lume, as well as additional features such as an anti-magnetic shield and a helium escape valve.
 The aesthetics of the Hyperion Ocean may not reinvent the wheel, but it comes together in a cohesive manner that oozes tool watch feels.
-I don’t have much negatives to say about it, other than its 45mm case size (which might be too big for some), as well as the S$798 price tag.
-At S$798, it’s not exactly the cheapest SW-200 powered dive watch in the market, given that this is a Kickstarter project, I was expecting the price to be lower.
+I don’t have much negatives to say about it, other than its 45mm case size (which might be too big for some).
 Nevertheless, I would definitely say that for the specifications and design, the Crafter Blue Hyperion Ocean is a strong entrant in the tool watch category!
 If you’re someone who’s looking for a tough dive watch, do check the Hyperion Ocean out.

 Helium escape valve